As queer community mourns loss of 19 Bar, Walker Art Center hosts celebration of its past

 Coincidentally, there's an exhibit at the Walker paying homage to the New Eagle Creek Saloon, the first Black-owned gay bar in San Francisco.

 Events are held there weekly.
-And the artist, Sadie Barnette, was more than happy to welcome people into the space to honor 19 Bar.
+Joyce said the artist, Sadie Barnette, was more than happy to welcome people into the space to honor 19 Bar.

 Photos submitted by its customers will be projected across the wall as bartenders and a DJ curate the atmosphere people now miss.

-"I am really hoping that it's a joyful moment to reminisce on good times at the 19 and a way to look towards the future," Joyce said.
+"I am really hoping that it's a joyful moment to reminisce on good times at the 19 Bar and a way to look towards the future," said Joyce, adding that staff at the Walker frequent 19 Bar.

-"I'll be there and of course the 19 staff, they'll be there," Thurn said. "it will be nice to reconnect with a lot of people, too."
+"I'll be there and of course the 19 staff will be there," said Thurn.
+"It will be nice to reconnect with a lot of people, too."

-In the meantime, two online fundraisers have raised nearly $30,000 total, helping the out-of-work staff make ends meet.
+In the meantime, two online fundraisers have raised nearly $30,000 combine to help the out-of-work staff make ends meet.

-"I'm very proud of the queer and the Loring Park community," Thurn said.
+"I'm very proud of the queer and Loring Park community," Thurn said.

-The 19 Bar celebration at the Walker Art Center starts at 5:30 p.m.
-Thursday.
-It's free to attend and open to all ages, but you do have to be 21 and up to drink.
+In talking with the bar's owners, Thurn said they are eager to eventually reopen the bar.
+It's unclear if that will be possible by the time Pride Festival happens in late June.